Free Resources for Learning to Read

 Reading Worksheets - Based on Phonics and Phonemic Awareness

-VERY Effective and FUN Activity Worksheets based on Phonics and Phonemic Awareness Principles!
-Blending and segmenting, addition and deletion of phonemes…
+FUN and EFFECTIVE Activity Worksheets based on Phonics and Phonemic Awareness Principles!
+Blending, segmenting, addition and deletion of phonemes…

 Reading Readiness Checklist